 I. What is a Simile?

-Simile (pronounced sim–uh-lee) is a popular literary term where you use “like” or “as” to compare two things and show a common quality between them.
-A simile is different from a simple comparison in that it usually compares two different things.
+Simile (pronounced sim–uh-lee) is a literary term where you use “like” or “as” to compare two different things and show a common quality between them.
+A simile is different from a simple comparison in that it usually compares two unrelated things.
 For example, “She looks like you” is a comparison but not a simile.
 On the other hand, “She smiles like the sun” is a simile, as it compares a woman with something of a different kind- the sun.

 II.
 Examples of Similes